tommililja/Farse/README.md

 }
 ```

-> Note: Farse doesn't throw exceptions.
-It only catches JsonException, which is thrown when parsing invalid JSON.
+> Note: Farse does not throw exceptions.
+It only catches JsonException, which is thrown for invalid JSON.